UKHomeOffice/application-container-platform/docs/external-addresses.md

 |                 | eu-west-2b    | 18.130.11.142      |
 |                 | eu-west-2c    | 18.130.6.5         |

-Note: The ACP-VPN external IP addresses only work for the "Tunnel All Traffic" VPN profiles.
+Note: The ACP-VPN external IP addresses only work for the "acp-tunnel" VPN profile.